Providing insight and understanding

 It is also possible to defend against allegations for having breached the 2017 Regulations by analysing the technicality of the alleged conduct and any associated guidance published by professional bodies and the regulator.
 A deep understanding of anti-money laundering law and the requirements of customer due diligence is required.

 Heightened concern about money laundering has also led to financial and other institutions in the UK terminating or declining to offer services to some individuals and businesses.
 The ramifications of such a decision can be severe and have a knock-on effect on business and business growth.
-We understand that assessing the basis for the decision and planning how best to respond is the first step.
-At Bright Line Law we are experts in anti-money laundering law and can advise and represent you in dealings with financial institutions.
+Bright Line Law understands that assessing the basis for the decision and planning how best to respond is the first step.
+At Bright Line Law has expertise in anti-money laundering law and can advise and represent you in dealings with financial institutions.

 Working with Bright Line Law

-Bright Line Law possesses a wealth of experience in this area; our team prides itself on being at the forefront of developments in money laundering and proceeds of crime laws.
-Our reputation for excellence means we are regularly instructed by professionals and individuals for transaction advice, the question of reporting a suspicion, consultation on policies and anti-money laundering training.
-We are also experienced litigators in proceeds of crime matters, having successfully navigated civil and criminal proceedings.
-When representing clients we have worked with complicated financial transactions and forensic experts, using our knowledge and expertise to achieve the best outcome for our clients.
+Bright Line Law possesses a wealth of experience in this area and prides itself on being at the forefront of developments in money laundering and proceeds of crime laws.
+Jonathan Fisher QC’s reputation for excellence means it is regularly instructed by professionals and individuals for transaction advice, the question of reporting a suspicion, consultation on policies and anti-money laundering training.
+Bright Line Law is also experienced litigating in proceeds of crime matters, having successfully navigated civil and criminal proceedings.
+When representing clients Jonathan Fisher QC has worked with complicated financial transactions and forensic experts, using his knowledge and expertise to achieve the best outcome for clients.